chrisgrieser/nvim-spider/README.md

 ## Limitations
 - Counts are not yet implemented.
 - Movements to the next line are not yet implemented.
-- Dot repeats are not implemented.[Dot-repeat *for text objects* seems a bit more tricky, help is welcome.](https://github.com/chrisgrieser/nvim-various-textobjs/issues/7#issuecomment-1374861900)
+- Dot repeats are not implemented.
+[Dot-repeat *for text objects* seems a bit more tricky, help is welcome.](https://github.com/chrisgrieser/nvim-various-textobjs/issues/7#issuecomment-1374861900)

 ## Credits
 __Thanks__